 Fawcett Comics heroes were seldom presented in super-hero groups, in the fashion of the Justice Society.
-Instead, Captain Marvel was presented as the head of a "Marvel Family."
+Fawcett heroes usually appeared in support of Captain Marvel, who was presented as the head of a "Marvel Family."
+There are some groupings to note, however...

 The Crime Crusaders Club